tnomura9/lambda-calculus/README.md

 lambda> ((lx.x) a)
 a

-Greek character "lamda" is substituted by English lowercase 'l'.
-Parentheses are not to omitted.
-Abstreact term and Application terms need Parentheses both side.
-Application term needs space beteween terms.
+Greek character "lambda" is substituted by English lowercase 'l'.
+An abstraction term or an application term needs parentheses on both side of the term.
+Parentheses of abstraction terms and application terms are not to be omitted.
+And an application term needs space beteween consisting two terms.

-Lambda caluculus interpreter can load presetting file by :load command.
+Lambda caluculus interpreter can load presetting file by ":load" command.

 lambda> :load
 file name: defined.txt